Flood Protection Information

 Building permits are required for remodeling projects, repairs, replacements, new structures, additions, re-roofing, decks, driveways, sheds, pools and fences.
 A building permit must be obtained from the Building Department before beginning any construction.
 Some of these activities may not be permitted or may be restricted in scope if they will be located within a Special Flood Hazard Area (SFHA).
 Other activities that may not normally require a permit such as grading or filling might be prohibited or restricted if they will take place within the SFHA.
 A permit from the Michigan Department of Environmental Quality (MDEQ) and a Soil Erosion Sedimentation Control (SESC) permit from the Building Department must be issued before grading and filling activities will be allowed within the SFHA.
 Call the Building Department at 989-837-3383 for specific requirements related to your project.

 If an existing structure is located within a SFHA, there are restrictions as to how much the structure can be improved or reconstructed if damaged by fire or other means.
-This work is classified as a Substantial Improvement and the cost of any repair, reconstruction or improvement to the structure located in a SFHA is limited to 50% of the market value of the structure before the repair or improvements are begun and are counted cumulatively for a ten-year period beginning at the start of the first improvement.
+This work is classified as a Substantial Improvement and the cost of any repair, reconstruction or improvement to the structure located in a SFHA is limited to 50% of the market value of the structure before the repair or improvements are begun.
 This is to assure that the flood insurance liability of a property that has been identified as prone to flooding does not increase substantially.

 There are several ways to protect your home from flood damage.
 These options may include elevating your building above the flood level, elevating damage-prone components such as furnace and air conditioning units, dry floodproofing the building, wet floodproofing portions of the building to prevent damage, and others.
 For further information on property protection measures that you may take, please contact Grant Murschel in the City Planning Department or Steve Taglauer in the City Building Department.
 One on one property protection advice is available by phone, in person at Midland City Hall, or by on-site consultation with city staff via appointment.